 Q: I'm a supervisor.
 If I observe misconduct in an area not under my supervision, am I still required to report the issue?

 A: Yes.
 All employees are required to report any misconduct they become aware of or observe.
-As a supervisor your responsibility is to report the misconduct to a member of the Compliance Network.
+As a supervisor your responsibility is to report the misconduct to ETRN Corporate Compliance or a member of the Compliance Network.